HutechCJ/ProfioApp/README.md

 npx nx serve profio-app
 ```

-For running all applications, navigate to the root directory of the project and run these command:
+For running all applications, navigate to the root directory of the project and run the following command:

 ```bash
 npx nx run-many --target=serve --all